- Eye Diseases and Conditions Slideshow Pictures

 What is the treatment for eye strain?

 Eye strain is extremely common.
 As computer use has become commonplace, more people are experiencing what has been termed "computer vision syndrome," which is synonymous with eye strain.
 In most of these people, the symptoms are mild and they are aware that their feelings of the eyes being "tired" can be relieved by briefly closing their eyes and taking a break from the visual task they are performing.
+The symptoms will often by absent or markedly reduced on days when computer use is more limited.

 Although eye strain is uncomfortable, there are no long-term consequences of eye strain.
 There is no evidence that eye strain causes any adverse changes in the eyes.
 There is also no evidence that, in adults, continuing to do visual tasks while experiencing eye strain will result in any structural damage to the eyes.